opnfv/vswitchperf/docs/test_spec/vswitchperf_ltd.rst

     If the number of received frames equals the number of frames that were transmitted, the burst size should be increased and traffic is sent to the DUT again.
 The value measured is the back-to-back value, that is the maximum burst size the DUT can handle without any frame loss.
+Please note a trial must run for a minimum of 2 seconds and should be repeated 50 times (at a minimum).

     **Expected Result**: